luke-stoner/RWH/README.md

 This repository contains the following file structure for a web project:

-- `js`: Contains JavaScript files used in the project.
-- `css`: Holds Cascading Style Sheets (CSS) for styling the web pages.
-- `data`: Stores data files utilized within the project.
-- `drafts`: Houses draft or work-in-progress files.
-- `favicon`: Contains favicon files for the website.
-- `fonts`: Stores font files used in the project.
-- `img`: Holds image files used across the website.
-- `index.html`: Main HTML file serving as the entry point for the web project.
+      ├── LICENSE
+      ├── README.md
+      ├── css                     #CSS folder for all styling files ├── style.css
+            └── inspector.css
+      ├── data
+            └── labeled.csv         #Data file that stores candidate/network info, text, and label for each mention ├── favicon
+      ├── fonts                  #Stores all custom fonts, including CNN font for headers ├── img                    #Stores all image and video files used across the website ├── candidate_portraits
+            ├── candidate_portraits_small
+            ├── intro_page
+            ├── networks
+            └── ...

+      └── js

-Feel free to explore each directory to find relevant files and resources.
+Please feel free to further explore each directory to find relevant files and documentation.

 ## Usage